Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "She ain’t a spook, she’s an analyst, but…" Kevin shrugged.
 "Reading between the lines, she’s staked her reputation on risky propositions more’n once.
 Guess it’s finally come to bite her in the ass."

 "Risky propositions?"
-Julian asked. *"You* backed us too."
+Julian asked. "*You* backed us too."

 "Yeah, and about that."
 Kevin grabbed a chair, turned it so that it was facing away from the table and straddled it backwards, resting his arms on its back.
 "God *dammit* guys, I *know* you know you’ve rolled a fuckin’ heavy dice here."